For Immediate Release:

 “We continue to see great momentum with the 2017 Treat and Reduce Obesity Act.
 More than 90 million adult Americans are dealing with the disease of obesity.
 Legislation such as TROA is vitally important for the Medicare population, as it will provide healthcare professionals and patients with science-based treatments to address obesity,” said Joe Nadglowski, Obesity Action Coalition (OAC) President and CEO.

 The OAC encourages all members of the public to advocate for the passage of the 2017 TROA by contacting your legislators.
-To learn more about the 2017 TROA and contact your elected officials today, please click here.

 The Obesity Action Coalition (OAC), a more than 58,000 member-strong National non-profit organization, is dedicated to improving the lives of individuals affected by the disease of obesity through education, advocacy and support.